How to Bring Senior Leadership Onboard to New Ways of Communicating

 My response – the public doesn’t care.
 They want to find the information without a lot of digging on a visually pleasing platform.
 There are many great examples of clean, crisp and engaging non-profit websites.

 Don’t expect people to come onboard with new ways of communicating just because you said so, or keep up with current communications trends.
-Educate, show, implement and repeat is the best way to bring about positive change.
+Educate, show, implement and repeat are the best ways to bring about positive change.